ansible/ansible/docs/docsite/rst/galaxy.rst

    name:
      Download the role to a specific name.
 Defaults to the Galaxy name when downloading from Galaxy, otherwise it defaults to the name of the repository.
+   remote_path:
+     Within the given repository, download the role found at this path.
+If not specified, will download from the root directory of the repository.

 Use the following example as a guide for specifying roles in *requirements.yml*: